 Through the three programs, ‘The Big Picture’, ‘India’s World’ and ‘In Depth’, RSTV offers invaluable news and views on issues pertaining to multiple subjects from the UPSC syllabus.

-Also, candidates can find all Current Affairs for IAS 2020 at the linked page.
 If you are looking for the complete book list for IAS preparation, you can download the PDF below.